Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 Automatic Secret Rotation Overview

-Native Support for AWS Services: For AWS services such as Amazon RDS, Aurora, Redshift, and DocumentDB, Secrets Manager provides managed rotation capabilities with minimal configuration.
+Native Support for AWS Services: For Amazon RDS, Aurora, Redshift, and DocumentDB, Secrets Manager provides managed rotation with minimal configuration.

 The rotation process involves: